wp-plugins/absolute-privacy/readme.txt

 * added ability to prevent subscribers from accessing any admin pages (such as their profile or the dashboard)

 = 1.1 =
-* Fixed bug where some users in Internet Explorer couldnÕt login
+* Fixed bug where some users in Internet Explorer couldnï¿½t login
 * Added WordPress v2.8 compatibility

 = 1.0 =